C-Collamar/datasync-s3-transfer/readme.md

 }
 ```

-The idea is to allow certain actions on S3 objects that belong to the source and destination buckets.
+For the role permission policy, the idea is to allow certain actions on S3 objects that belong to the source and destination buckets.
 And by scoping the `Resource` properties as such, you can initiate S3 object transfers from _any_ buckets in the source AWS accuont, to _any_ buckets in the destination AWS account.

 That being said, you can limit the scope of the `Resource` policy elements by explicitly listing the source and destination buckets only.
 Just keep in mind that S3 object transfers will not work if neither the source nor destination bucket is not included in this scope.